 - A. The course units are either credits or AU (Activity Unit), and the credit is classified into the subject credit and the research credit. - B. The subject credit can be classified into 1, 2, 3 and 4 credits depending on the importance and the number of class hours per week of the subject.
 1 credit is given for a lecture of one hour per week for one semester or its equivalent number of hours.
 However, the experimental lab provides 1 credit for three hours per week for one semester of education or equivalent education hours. - C. Seminar credit shall be one credit per semester in principle, and depending on the requirement of each department (major), up to 2 credits can be granted.
 The assigned hours per week in a seminar are determined by each department (major). - D. Individual research credits can be granted up to 12 credits for each semester as decided by the advising professor of the student.
 However a total of 15 credits can not be exceeded. - E. Thesis research credits can be granted up to 3 credits for each semester as decided by the advising professor of the applicable student.
-However a total of 12 credits can not be exceeded. - F. AU is an activity for completing the physical education requirement, Humanity/Leadership and service activities that is not included in the graduation credit.
-1 AU is an activity for one hour per week for one semester or the activity with equivalent hours. - G. Lecture: Lab: Credit (Assignment) → "Lecture" is a number of lecture hour per week, "Lab" is the experiment/lab hours per week, "Credit" is the total number of credits, and "Assignment" is the number of assignments per week.
+However a total of 12 credits can not be exceeded. - F. AU is an activity for completing the physical education requirement, Humanity/Leadership, ethics & safety, happy college life and exciting college life course that is not included in the graduation credit.
+1 AU is an activity for one hour per week for one semester or the activity with equivalent hours. - G. Lecture: Lab: Credit (Assignment) "Lecture" is a number of lecture hour per week, "Lab" is the experiment/lab hours per week, "Credit" is the total number of credits, and "Assignment" is a number of hours on assignments per week.